 People with cars know that if you want them to last long and go far, you need to take good care of them all the time.
 It is the same with any other piece of machinery.
 They always produce the best results when they are taken care of the way the manufacturer specified.
 God also made our bodies subject to certain rules, and taking good care of our bodies the way He intended means that they will be more productive and of greater use to us.
 Here are a couple of examples.

-1. Able to work for church or CBLT Center
+1. Able to work for church

 If you have extended your energy by having better health, you will be able to do more in your local body of believers—whether that is leading another course or discipling another brother in leadership.